-The Holy Spirit inspired me to meditate on Christ’s Grief in Gethsemane during la Eucharistic Hour.
+The Holy Spirit inspired me to meditate on Christ’s Grief in Gethsemane during an Eucharistic Hour.

-Christ faced deep depression and acute anxiety in the garden while contemplating all sins of Humanity.
-Jesus incarnated primarily to save Humanity through His Passion and Death on a Cross, but He was so grieved that He asked the Heavenly Father, if it was possible, to cancel the primary mission.
+Christ faced deep depression and acute anxiety in the garden while he contemplated all sins of Humanity throughout the ages.
+He incarnated to save Humanity through His Passion and Death on a Cross, but was so grieved He asked the Heavenly Father, if it was possible, to cancel the mission.

-Christ looked for solace from His apostles during His agony in the garden, but He just received some sympathy from an angel sent by the Eternal Father.
+Christ looked for solace from His apostles during His agony, but He just received some sympathy from an angel sent by the Eternal Father.

-I looked around and found five more people, and wondered if we would reach eleven . . .
+I looked around and found five faithful, and wondered if we would reach eleven . . .
 I counted eleven faithful when I left the church.